DCMLab/bach_solo/README.md

 Scores downloaded as CAP files from http://www.tobis-notenarchiv.de/bach/12-Kammermusik/index.htm and converted to MuseScore.
 The original license is [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).

+## Status and Limitations

+### Scores

+* When looking at samples, the scores seem to focus on pitch content.
+Still need to be checked more thoroughly.

+### Annotations

+* Harmony labels were created mid-2021 and merged through [this PR](https://github.com/DCMLab/bach_solo/pull/2)
+* The metadata mark all annotations as version 2.3.0.
+However, BWV 1001-1008 do not include cadence labels.
+Probably we introduced this feature during the commission.

 # Overview